claucece/Secure-Messaging-Summit/index.md

    * The typed statement: 'I confirm that I have read and agree to abide by the code of conduct of the event' \*.
-   * The typed statement: 'I confirm that I understand the SNAPL Friendly Environment Policy to be used at the even' \*.
+   * The typed statement: 'I confirm that I understand the SNAPL Friendly Environment Policy to be used at the event' \*.

 You can send encrypted emails for registration and subsequent communications by using PGP.
 The public key of `securemessaging2020@riseup.net` can be found